Skunks are common in natural landscapes due to their distinctive black and white fur. However, people still don’t know many skunk facts.

 Surprisingly, skunks rarely use their spray since it depletes their resources.
 They only use it as a last resort; dancing helps them save energy while scaring off threats.

-Another fascinating skunk fact is that skunks can also aim their spray at the target with remarkable precision.
+Another fascinating fact is that skunks can aim their spray at the target with remarkable precision.
 For example, they often target their opponent's eyes because their spray can blind predators temporarily, giving them time to escape undetected.
 Their precise spray helps skunks survive against stronger predators.

 Likewise, it contains sulfur-based compounds like those in garlic and onions1.
 When a skunk gets ready to spray its opponent, it turns its tail toward the threat and sprays the musk, which can travel up to ten feet.